notlukas18/hand-gesture-iot/README.md

 python gesture_control_mqtt.py
 ```

+---

-### 3. MQTT Broker
+### 2. MQTT Broker Setup

-You can run Mosquitto locally or on a cloud VM:
+You can install Mosquitto locally or on a cloud-based virtual machine:

 ```bash
 sudo apt install mosquitto mosquitto-clients